 - Scoop the dough into a bowl, cover it, and put it in the refrigerator while you make the brownie layer.
 You can also make the chocolate chip cookie dough a day or two in advance if you wish.

-The almonds in these Brookies are optional.
+The almonds are optional.

 I generally prefer brownies without nuts.
 And yet, for some reason, I love the addition of roasted salted almonds in the cookie layer of these brownie bars.
 The almonds add a crunchy, nutty texture that's a delicious contrast to the soft cookie dough and gooey brownies.

 Having said that, if you would like to leave them out, please do.
 There are no rules here.
 If you leave them in, I really feel that roasted, salted almonds is the way to go.
 Roasted almonds have a more concentrated their flavor and the little bit of added salt really helps to balance out all that sweet, chocolaty richness.

 If you are salt sensitive, or just don't really like much salt to your sweet, look for almonds labeled "lightly salted".
 Or, you can make your own.
 See the note in the recipe about roasting and salting raw almonds.